Culture of Aruba: Sancocho

-The sancocho is a typical example of a soup as a main course.
+Sancocho is a typical example of a soup as a main course.
 In addition to fresh and salted meat, this dish contains vegetables, plantain, tubers, corn on the cob, and both sweet and regular potatoes.

 Sopi mondongo

 Mondongo soup with chunks of pig's feet, rubbery skin, tripe, and plantain.

 Mondongo is a stewed tripe dish made from the stomachs and hooves of cattle or goat.
 This stew, like so many other local specialties, is quite expensive.
 A thinner variant of this is also made, known as sòpi di mondongo (tripe soup).

 After being thoroughly cleaned and washed with plenty of lamunchi (lime), the stomachs are parboiled and cut into small pieces.
 Capers, raisins, plums, olives and most of the sankocho ingredients are added later and the whole thing is simmered over a low heat.
 Finally, cognac or sherry is added.
 Foreign visitors sometimes call the stewed mondongo the "Dutch Caribbean pepperpot".